MrLIT97/Prediction-of-Drug-dissolution-in-Supercritical-Carbon-dioxide/README.md

 - Artificial Neural Network

 **Result:**
 Ensemble Models perform the best with Gradient Boosting taking the lead.
-This is own to their robust learning method.
+This is due to their robust learning methods.